CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareNetwork.md

 HasVirtualSwitch returns a boolean if a field has been set.

+### SetVirtualSwitchNil

+`func (o *VirtualizationVmwareNetwork) SetVirtualSwitchNil(b bool)`

+ SetVirtualSwitchNil sets the value for VirtualSwitch to be an explicit nil

+### UnsetVirtualSwitch
+`func (o *VirtualizationVmwareNetwork) UnsetVirtualSwitch()`

+UnsetVirtualSwitch ensures that no value is present for VirtualSwitch, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)